Password Manager with Local Storage: The Complete Guide to Offline Credential Vaults (2026)

 - Likely frustrated with subscription pricing from 1Password, Dashlane, or NordPass

-- Receptive to one-time payment models — €12.87 vs. €36+/year is immediately compelling
+- Receptive to free and open source alternatives — €0 vs. €36+/year is immediately compelling

 - May not specifically search for "offline" but will appreciate it as a bonus